#CharlieGard: social media turns family tragedy into global war of words

 "Let both our nations be reminded of the risk incurred when doctors or bureaucrats are empowered with ultimate authority to determine which lives are unworthy of being lived," Wenstrup and Franks said in a joint statement on Tuesday.

 U.S. Rev. Patrick Mahoney, director of the anti-abortion Christian Defense Coalition, flew to London earlier this month to visit Charlie and support his parents.
-He said that the hospital had showed "a complete lack of sensitivity".
+He said that the hospital had showed "a complete lack of sensitivity."

-Paul Sutton, an Oxfordshire-based independent social media consultant, described the social media attention about the story as "explosive".
+Paul Sutton, an Oxfordshire-based independent social media consultant, described the social media attention about the story as "explosive."

 "It's an extremely emotive issue.
 It's one you can't fail to be touched by," he said.
 "Social media definitely had a big role to play in bringing this story to more people, globally especially.
 It generated an emotional reaction, which then drives even more social activity."